redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 1. Start by opening the Terminal.
 You might find this in your distribution by searching for "Shell."
 2. Enter the command appropriate to your distribution.

-   1. If you are using Fedora, RHEL, or CentOS, enter ```sudo dnf install git-all```.
+- If you are using Fedora, RHEL, or CentOS, enter ```sudo dnf install git-all```.
-   2. If you are using Ubuntu or another Debian-based distribution, enter ```sudo apt install git-all```
+- If you are using Ubuntu or another Debian-based distribution, enter ```sudo apt install git-all```

 ### Getting Started with Git

-This section will cover the basic commands of Git.
-This section will cover 80% of what you'll need to know to use Git for developer documentation.
+This section outlines the basic commands of Git.
+After reading this section, you'll know about 80% of the functions you'll ever use in Git.

 #### Setting up GitHub